Name of Course |

 Information Privacy | 3 |

-Students must complete a significant writing project – i.e., a journal note, a seminar paper, or other project that satisfies at least one-half of the Upper Division writing requirement on a CICR-related topic.
+III.
+WRITING PROJECT Students must complete a significant writing project on a CICR-related topic by doing a journal note, seminar paper, directed research project, or another writing project that satisfies at least one-half of the Upper Division writing requirement.
+Students should consult with the Director about the topic of the project for which they seek CICR credit.

 Name of Course |